aviwad/LyricFever/README.md

 - [ColorKit-macOS:](https://github.com/aviwad/ColorKit-macOS) My port of [ColorKit](https://github.com/Boris-Em/ColorKit) for macOS
 - Cindori for their blog post on writing an NSPanel view for SwiftUI
 - [tranxuanthang](https://github.com/tranxuanthang) for [LRCLIB](https://lrclib.net), an open source Lyric library.
 Used when Spotify fails.
+- NetEase for their Lyrics, used when LRCLIB and Spotify fail.
+- https://neteasecloudmusicapi-ten-wine.vercel.app for their NetEase API
 - [f728743](https://github.com/f728743) for the mesh gradient view.
 - [jayasme](https://github.com/jayasme/) for the [LRC Lyric Parser](https://github.com/jayasme/SpotlightLyrics) I used as a base
 - MusicBrainz & the CoverArtArchive projects for their MBID and Cover Art APIs (used for non-spotify / local files)
+- LyricsX for their Spotify TOTP fix and NetEase lyric provider
+- Christian Selig for his efficient image color averaging technique
+- Various StackOverflow snippets